-What makes hard boiled eggs so difficult to peel?
+What makes hard-boiled eggs so difficult to peel?

 So our goal is to find a cooking method where the thin membrane would adhere to the outer shell, so that when we peel the shell, the membrane would easily peel off too.

-How do you make hard boiled eggs peel easier?
+How do you make hard-boiled eggs peel easier?

-I have three tips for making easy-peel hard boiled eggs:
+I have three tips for you:

 - Use old eggs.
 Not so old that they’re past their “use by” date.
 But the closer it is to that date, the easier it will be to peel the cooked eggs.

-Can you use apple cider vinegar for hard boiled eggs?
+Should you use apple cider vinegar?